shopware/docs/guides/plugins/plugins/checkout/order/listen-to-order-changes.md

-# Listen to order changes
+# Listen to Order Changes

 ## Overview